CHIP TodayRead More

 CHIP researchers design alcohol and substance use interventions for at-risk populations, from youth to newly-released prisoners transitioning back into the community.

-CHIP kinesiology and psychology researchers are using robots to help children with autism improve social, communication and gross motor skills.
+CHIP researchers are doing research to help children with autism improve social, communication and gross motor skills, and to help their parents interact more effectively with them.

 CHIP researchers are developing a translational tool for studying yoga interventions, and exploring the linkage between religiousness/spirituality and physical health.